Demand for junior programmes abroad rising in Türkiye, experts say

 2. The impact of the introduction of the student visa cap in Canada is evident.

-Applications for Canadian study permits dropped by 50% between the first half of 2023 and the same period in 2024.
+Applications for Canadian study permits dropped by 50% compared to the same period in 2024.
 Approval rates for students in higher education programmes remained relatively low, standing at 74% at the end of the second quarter.
 In July, this rate dropped further to 55%.
 On the other hand, approval rates for the K-12 segment rose from 69% in January to 95% in July 2024.

 3. In the UK, data shows a steady recovery since 2020,